-In the world of specialty coffee, freshness is the currency.
-However, freshness has two parts: the date the coffee was roasted, and the moment it was ground.
-As a consistent supplier of fresh roasted coffee beans, we know that once you master the grind, you unlock the full potential of every bag you buy.
+In the world of specialty coffee, freshness has two parts: the date the coffee was roasted, and the moment it was ground.
+Once you master the grind, you unlock the full potential of every bag you buy.

 The Science: Why Grind Fresh?